 Gloucester county residents and businesses are encouraged to recycle and every little bit that is recycled helps!
 In 2012, 25.6% of the county's waste was diverted from the landfill through recycling efforts.
 State-wide, Virginian's recycled more than 3.9 million tons of material in 2012.
 The statewide recycling rate was 41.5%.
 Please join in these efforts by recycling at your home and/or business.

 Items for recycling must be taken to and are accepted at each of the Convenience Centers in Gloucester County.
-Please rinse all glass and plastic containers.
+Please rinse all plastic containers with the # 1 and #2 symbol.
 Paper and cardboard should be dry and free of grease and debris.

 What Can Be Recycled in Gloucester County